dscamiss/manic/README.md

         updater.step()
 ```

-Note that this is different from the standard paradigm
+Note that this is different from the standard training paradigm

 ```python title="Standard method"
 for epoch in range(num_epochs):